 Iran's diplomatic overtures were too little too late, however.
-The last-ditch attempt to revive the stalled intra-Afghan peace process rapidly fizzled for many interconnected reasons.
-The Trump administration effectively sidelined the Afghan government by bypassing it and entering a bilateral agreement directly with the Taliban in February 2020, signaling that the government would not be a major stakeholder in shaping the country's future trajectory.
-Further, the Trump administration telegraphed its absolute determination to withdraw from Afghanistan, securing only vague promises from the Taliban to govern more inclusively and prevent the formation of terrorist safe-havens.
+The last-ditch attempt to revive the stalled intra-Afghan peace process broke down for many reasons.
+The Trump Administration effectively sidelined the Afghan government by bypassing it and entering a bilateral agreement directly with the Taliban in February 2020, signaling that the government would not be a major stakeholder in shaping the country's future trajectory.
+Further, the Trump Administration telegraphed its determination to withdraw from Afghanistan, securing only vague promises from the Taliban to govern more inclusively and prevent terrorist safe-havens.
 The U.S. did not attach any conditions to its withdrawal based on progress on the peace process or suitable power sharing arrangements, removing any incentive for the Taliban to negotiate in good faith or make concessions.

-Reading the tea leaves, the Taliban opted to wait out the clock on U.S. withdrawal, correctly convinced that its takeover of Afghanistan was a fait accompli.
+Reading the tea leaves, the Taliban opted to wait out the clock on the U.S. withdrawal, convinced that its takeover of Afghanistan was a fait accompli.
 The Taliban, therefore, dragged its feet on entering negotiations and became bolder on the ground, heavily rearming and reclaiming territory at a rapid clip in the months after the Doha agreement.
 This confluence of factors-the Taliban's growing strength, the U.S.'s desire to check out, and the Afghan government's increasingly apparent weakness-had a demoralizing effect on the country's military and law enforcement forces, contributing to their unwillingness to fight back against the Taliban's rapid retaking of two-thirds of Afghan territory, including the seat of government in Kabul, in August 2021.

-Iranian officials have been cautiously optimistic in the preceding months about the return to power of the Taliban, clinging to hope that today's Taliban is a different beast from the 1998 perpetrator of the Mazar-i-Sharif massacre.
-The marriage of convenience between Iran and the Taliban to repel the U.S. has won Iran some influence with the group that it hopes will endure even after the departure of their common foe.
-Faced with the challenge of governing Afghanistan's disparate ethnic, sectarian, and tribal factions and seeking to avoid again becoming an internationally isolated pariah, the Taliban has sought in recent months to portray itself as a nationalistic, as opposed to strictly Pashtun, force, capable of inclusive governance.
-As such, it has refrained from persecuting Shi'a Hazaras, going so far as to appoint a Hazara cleric as a northern district governor.
+Iranian officials were cautiously optimistic in the preceding months about the return to power of the Taliban, clinging to the hope that a new Taliban regime would be a different beast from the 1998 perpetrator of the Mazar-i-Sharif massacre.

+Iran's support for the Taliban, though rooted in a marriage of convenience to repel the U.S., won Iran influence with the group it hoped would endure even after the departure of their common foe.
+Faced with the challenge of governing Afghanistan's disparate ethnic, sectarian, and tribal factions and seeking to avoid again becoming an internationally isolated pariah, the Taliban then sought to portray itself as a nationalistic, as opposed to strictly Pashtun, force, capable of inclusive governance.
+As such, it has dialed back its persecution of Shi'a Hazaras, going so far as to appoint a Hazara cleric as a northern district governor.

-In the early following the Taliban's declaration of the Islamic Emirate of Afghanistan, Iran reached out to the Taliban with an olive branch.
+After the Taliban declared the Islamic Emirate of Afghanistan, Iran reached out to the Taliban with an olive branch.
 Newly inaugurated President Ebrahim Raisi issued a statement hailing the U.S. military defeat in which he declared, "Iran backs efforts to restore stability in Afghanistan and, as a neighboring and brother nation, Iran invites all groups in Afghanistan to reach a national agreement."
 By invoking "all groups," Raisi was signaling Tehran's willingness to work with the Taliban.